 This post shows students and new users how to turn the Hibernate Mode on or off in Windows 11 to allow Windows to shut down while saving their work and desktop sessions.
-With hibernate mode enabled, you can save energy because Windows is shut down but resumes your work and sessions quickly when you turn your computer back on.
+With hibernate mode enabled, you can save energy because Windows shuts down, but you can resume your work and sessions quickly when you turn your computer back on.

 Hibernate mode is like sleep mode in Windows 11.
 The difference is with sleep mode, your desktop session and current work are saved in the system memory or RAM.
 It lets you resume your previous sessions quickly, but your computer is not fully shut down.